-Get out your hiking boots and come explore the over 1,600 acres of open space on the Palos Verdes Peninsula.
+Get out your hiking boots and explore the over 1,600 acres of open space on the Palos Verdes Peninsula.

-Ten of the area’s largest preserves consisting of rolling hills, steep canyons, and rocky outcrops with natural habitat and views of the Pacific Ocean and Santa Catalina Island, occupies part of the peninsula that is owned by the city of Rancho Palos Verdes and managed by the Palos Verdes Peninsula Land Conservancy.
+Ten of the area’s largest preserves consisting of rolling hills, steep canyons, and rocky outcrops with natural habitat and views of the Pacific Ocean and Santa Catalina Island.
+Part of the peninsula that is owned by the city of Rancho Palos Verdes and managed by the Palos Verdes Peninsula Land Conservancy.

-Palos Verdes Reserve, Abalone Cove Ecological Reserve, Agua Amarga Reserve, Alta Vicente Reserve, Portuguese Bend Reserve, Forrestal Reserve, Three Sisters Reserve, San Ramon Reserve, Vicente Bluffs Reserve, and Vista Del Norte Reserve are accessible to the public and offer their own distinctive blend of beauty and adventure.
+Palos Verdes Reserve, Abalone Cove Ecological Reserve, Agua Amarga Reserve, Alta Vicente Reserve, Portuguese Bend Reserve, Forrestal Reserve, Three Sisters Reserve, San Ramon Reserve, Vicente Bluffs Reserve, and Vista Del Norte Reserve are accessible to the public and offer their distinctive blend of beauty and adventure.

 Few places offer such a unique opportunity for horseback riding, cycling, or hiking in Los Angeles County.

 The many trails found here vary from wide fire roads to small switchbacks that meander through lush native vegetation.
 Elevation ranges from approximately 50 to 1,300 feet.
-Trail signs clearly indicate who may use each well-maintained trail, as visitors share the land with wildlife, including coyotes, skunks, rabbits, raccoon, foxes, snakes, and all kinds of birds.
+Trail signs indicate who may use each well-maintained trail, as visitors share the land with wildlife, including coyotes, skunks, rabbits, raccoons, foxes, snakes, and all kinds of birds.

 Point Vicente Lighthouse

 Point Vicente Lighthouse is one of the most prominent features of the Palos Verdes Peninsula.
 The 67 feet tall lighthouse was built in 1926.
-The grounds of the lighthouse are closed to the public except for the second Saturday of each month when a small museum is open from 10:00 am. to 3:00 pm.
+The grounds of the lighthouse are closed to the public except for the second Saturday of each month.

 Point Vicente Interpretive Center